Quick Answer

 - Interpreting modesty as coldness

-These are cultural mismatches, not rudeness.
+These are usually cultural mismatches, not signs that the interaction went badly.

 Reality Check